hmc-cs111-fall2015/project-pitch/README.md

 will be to feel confident about your project, thanks to the work you've done for this assignment and the feedback you'll get in class.

+**Note:** If you plan to work with someone on the project, each of you should write up your own, independent pitch.
+This will be the last project assignment you'll do on your own (other than the notebook).

 ## Grading
 Good responses (i.e., responses that receive a 3) will: